google guaranteed roofer

 Mistake 3: Forgetting to seal nail holes

 Once you’ve removed the faulty shingle, you’re ready to put a new shingle in its place.
 Carefully slide the new shingle where the old one was and nail it down.
 In doing so, take care not to make the third major mistake: forgetting to seal nail holes.
 Nails will hold your shingle down, but on their own they aren’t watertight.
 Unsealed nail holes create an entry point for water to penetrate through your roof’s underlayment to the decking below.
+This can cause rot and shorten the lifespan of your roofing system.

 Mistake 4: Forgetting to replace nails from surrounding shingles